javocsoft/javocsoft-toolbox/README.md

 * <i>Google Play Services</i>.
 An Ads module for <b>AdMob</b>.
 Easy to integrate in your project.
 * <i>Google Play Services</i>.
 Google <b>Analytics</b> v4 helper classes to have working the tracking of your app.
 Also with a <b>Custom Campaign Receiver</b> to be able to measure your ads campaigns (allowing also getting the campaign info giving the opportunity to do something when is received).
 * <i><b>SQLite</b></i>.
 Now library allows to use easily SQLite databases in your applications.
-* Notifications using the last API maintaining retro-compatibility.
+* <b>Notifications creation</b> using the last API maintaining retro-compatibility.
-* GCM module.
+* <b>GCM module</b>.
 This allows to integrate Android notifications in your project in a easy way.
 * A <b>GsonProcessor</b>.
 This class allows to work with JSON.
 * The <b>HTMLStyledTextView</b>.
 A class that allows to show HTML content in a textview.
 * An <b>animation factory</b> class set.